 Mobile-first and desktop-first are two different approaches to responsive web design.
-In this article, we explain what each methodology is and entails, as well as when one is better than the other.
+In this article, we explain what each methodology is, when one method is more suitable than the other, and lastly how to choose between the two.

 What is Mobile-First Web Design?